Salmon Wellington

 Frequently asked questions

-Can you make salmon Wellington in advance?
+Can I make this recipe in advance?

-You can keep the salmon Wellington from becoming soggy by patting the fish dry before adding the seasonings and by scoring the top of the pastry with a paring knife.
+You can keep the salmon Wellington from becoming soggy by patting the fish dry before adding the seasonings and scoring the top of the pastry with a paring knife.
 These small openings will allow steam to escape during baking, which would otherwise be trapped under the pastry.

 salmon wellington recipe.